abboudl/Chik-p/1-Cloud-Resource-Provisioning-Stage/readme.md

 ![Teardown Image](readme-images/2.png)

-4. Some of the gcloud scripts will ask you to create DNS records for internet-facing hosts (Nginx, HAProxy, etc.) so that you can resolve them on the internet.
+4. Create DNS records for internet-facing hosts (Nginx, HAProxy, etc.) as directed by each script.

 For example, a script will spit out the public IP address of the Nginx host and ask you to add a DNS A record to your public domain mapping that IP to a particular hostname (such as "ctf.issessions.ca").

-**Important Note:** The hostname given by the script is only a suggestion.
+Note that the hostname given by the script is only a suggestion.
 You can use other hostnames if you wish.
 Just be consistent when configuring services later on.

 <br />